EDITOR’S INTRODUCTION

 knockout attempt to be made.

-A Bounty Hunter of fifth
+A Bounty Hunter of 5th level

-level or higher gains some thieving
+or higher gains some thieving

-abilities beyond the innate
+beyond the innate proficiency at back stabbing.

-proficiency at back stabbing.
-Opening locks, finding/removing traps, moving
+Opening locks, finding/removing traps, moving silently, hiding in

 shadows, hearing noise,